uikit/uikit-site/docs/pages/less.md

 ***

-## Best practices
+## How to build a theme

-There are different approaches to change the UIkit style when working with Less.
-We recommend the following workflow.
-The included examples assume you are building a theme in the `/custom` directory of the full UIkit project.
+We recommend the following best practices when working with the Less sources.
+The examples assume you are building a theme in the `/custom` directory of the full UIkit project.
 If you import the Less files into your own project, these examples are still valid, but you will need to adapt the file paths to your own setup.

 ### Use variables